Como (NSW)

 What is the weighted average housing cost based on tenure mix in the suburb of Como?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,741.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,741.
 This accounts for outright owners paying no housing costs, mortgage holders paying $3,000/month, and renters paying $2,555/month.

 How affordable is housing in the suburb of Como relative to local incomes?